reubano/meza/README.rst

 Requirements
 ------------

-meza has been tested and is known to work on Python 3.8, 3.9, and 3.10;
+meza has been tested and is known to work on Python 3.7, 3.8, and 3.9; and PyPy3.7.
-and PyPy 3.8.

 Optional Dependencies
 ^^^^^^^^^^^^^^^^^^^^^